Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Introduction

 To address these challenges, this work proposes a novel planning algorithm for solving \malcr, ensuring a connected communication channel in the team at any time from start to goal positions.
 Our planning algorithm integrates two techniques: \apg{}, which extends agents' paths across multiple expansions as the agents' progress stalls or they encounter conflicts; and \textit{dynamic leading}, which allows a new agent to assume the leader role if expanding via the current leader cannot make progress, enabling further expansion of each single-agent trajectory.

-From these techniques, we have developed a planner, referred as \gls{MAAPGDL}, for planning in multi-agent systems under team connected-communication constraint.
-The planner is robust to work under two types of communication constraint: \gls{LCR} and \gls{LOS}.
+From these techniques, we have developed a planner, called \gls{MAAPGDL}, for planning in multi-agent systems under team connected-communication constraint.
+We show our planner is effective under two types of communication constraint: \gls{LCR} and \gls{LOS}.
 Simulated experiments show that our planner results in fast and effective planning, handling up to 25 agents under \gls{LCR} constraint across five environment types, and up to 12 agents with Random Forest and Rings environments, and up to 3--10 agents for Office, Waves, and Maze environments under \gls{LOS} constraint with more than 90\% success-rate where baselines routinely fail.

 The paper is structured as follows: Section~\ref{sec:Intro} introduces the \gls{MAT3C} problem and its challenges.
 Section~\ref{sec:related-work} discusses existing approaches, their potential to address the problem, and the obstacles they face.
 Section~\ref{sec:problem-formulation} presents the problem formulation.
 Section~\ref{sec:over_contr} provides an overview of our contributions, while Section~\ref{sec:plan_alg} details the planning algorithm.
 Section~\ref{sec:expres} discusses the experiments and results, Section~\ref{sec:completeAna} analyzes the planner's completeness, and Section~\ref{sec:conclusion} evaluates our contribution and outlines future work.